Weight control and dietPrint-Friendly

 Phentermine is the most commonly prescribed appetite suppressant, and it is less expensive than orlistat or sibutramine.
+Phentermine combined with topirimate is discussed just above.
 Its effects are not long lasting, however.
 It can also raise blood pressure.
 In addition, phentermine is associated with depression, which is already a problem in many cases of obesity.
 Note: Neither phentermine nor its current combinations are associated with the heart problems linked to the previous phentermine combination known as Fen-Phen (phentermine and fenfluramine).

-- Creating a smaller stomach.
+- Creating a smaller stomach (the procedure is restrictive).
 As a result, you will feel full or satisfied with less food and will not be able to eat as much food as before.

 - Rerouting the food around a portion of the small intestine, which normally helps break down food.
-As a result, your body will not absorb all the calories in the food you eat.
+As a result, your body will not absorb all the calories in the food you eat the procedure is malabsorptive.

 The surgeries above are almost always done through 5 to 6 small cuts in your belly.
 A camera is placed in your belly to allow the surgeon to see.
 This type of surgery is called laparoscopy.